New properties for a composition of some generating functions for primes: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Generating functions are a powerful tool for solving problems in number theory, combinatorics, algebra, probability theory.
-One of the advantages of the generating function is that infinite number sequence can be represented in the form of single expression.
-Generating functions are divided into different classes: ordinary, exponential, Dirichlet, Poisson, etc. In this paper one more class is considered - logarithmic generating functions.
+There are many authors who have studied generating functions and their properties (for instance, Comtet \cite{Comtet1974}, Flajolet \cite{Flajolet2009}, Graham \cite{Graham1989}, Robert \cite{Robert2000}, Stanley \cite{Stanley1978}, Wilf \cite{Wilf1994}).
+Generating functions are a powerful tool for solving problems in number theory, combinatorics, algebra, probability theory, and in other fields of mathematics.
+One of the advantages of generating functions is that an infinite number sequence can be represented in the form of single expression.